 7th Inning: Comparing the Postseason Productivity of Catchers on Offense AND Defense

 As previously discussed, every Hall of Fame Catcher except Gary Carter, Ray Schalk, and Roger Bresnahan had a lower postseason average than their regular season average.
-Even other more recent Catchers with significant postseason experience such as Buster Posey, Jorge Posada, Yadier Molina, and Javy Lopez demonstrate the same pattern.

 The average Hall of Fame Catcher’s postseason batting average is .263.
 Thurman Munson never batted below .278 in any of the 6 postseason series in which he played and batted at least .320 in 4 of his 6 postseason series.
-To attempt to put this into perspective, Jorge Posada played in more postseason series than any other Catcher in history (28) and he batted above .278 exactly 6 times as well!

 As a simple summary for both offensive and defensive Catching productivity in the postseason, if you combine both RBIs per postseason game and defensive Caught Stealing per postseason game by Catchers into one statistic, Thurman Munson delivered 1.53 “Quality Pointsper postseason game in which he played over his career (22 RBIs + 24 CS in 30 games).
 This is FAR higher than ANY career figure posted by either current OR prospective Hall of Fame Catchers in the postseason.